nhattruongpham/nhattruongpham.github.io/_news/announcement_2.md

 related_posts: false
 ---

-One manuscript entitled <b>"An exploratory simulation study and prediction model on human brain behavior and activity using an integration of deep neural network and biosensor Rabi antenna"</b> has been accepted for publication in <i>Heliyon</i>
+One manuscript entitled <b>"An exploratory simulation study and prediction model on human brain behavior and activity using an integration of deep neural network and biosensor Rabi antenna"</b> has been accepted for publication in <span style="color: #600;"><i>Heliyon</i></span>